 In a few short weeks, your children will be arriving at the gates of camp to the smiling faces of their madrichim and fellow chanichim.
-That moment of anticipation of the summer that lies ahead is, for many campers, the culmination of almost two years of waiting to be back at their summer home.
+That moment of anticipation of the summer that lies ahead is, for many campers, the culmination of a year of waiting to be back at their summer home.
 For many campers, it will be their very first journey through the gates of the machaneh.
 For all our campers, it represents a new summer and a new beginning.
 New beginnings hold wonderful excitement and promise, but they can also provoke feelings of worry about the unknown.

 For parents of new campers, encourage your children to check out the Camp Ramah Website

 so that they are visually acquainted with the space and talk to them about the activities and the daily camp schedule.
 This can help new campers have a sense of what to anticipate, particularly in the first few days.
 It will also give them a chance to bring up any issues they are worried about so that together you can think through some possible strategies for any moments of sadness or other potential problems they are concerned about.
 Having these conversations in advance of camp helps new campers to feel prepared and in control.
 Above all, communicate to your children your firm belief and confidence that they will be successful.
 Remind them that there is a great support network available at camp and they should let their counsellors know how they are feeling.
 Our Camper Readiness resource

 offers even more tips on how to prepare your campers for this summer.